alfadelta10010/verification/notes10.md

 	- In active region, `q1 = 0, q2 = 0, q3 = 0, d = 1, clk 5`
 	- Now, there can be two (multiple) cases:
 		- Block 2 gets executed first:
+			- `q2 = q1` gets executed, `q2 = 0` since `q1 = 0`, even though `d = 1` **in time slot 5**
+			- `q1 = 1` since `d = 1`, however `q2 is still 0`, as expected
+			- Reading and writing has happened on the same variable `q1` at the same time in the same region
+			- Simulation output matches with hardware output
-			-
+			- No issues here
 		- Block 1 gets executed first:
 			- `q1 = d` gets executed, `q1 = 1`
 			- `q2 = q1` gets executed, AND `q2 = 1` **at time slot 5**
+			- Reading and writing has happened on the same variable `q1` at the same time in the same region
+			- Simulation output does **not** match the hardware output
-			- This is an issue
+			- This is a major issue.
-> :warning: `1.
-Chapter 4 PPTs-2.pdf` must be referred to complete this on 4/10/23
 - As a result, we use non-blocking assignments, as thet allow to see the old values of the flip flop inputs while sampling

 ## What is RTL?
 - RTL = Register Transfer Logic/Level